WILL’S PRIORITIES AND VISION

 • Continue Representative Hornstein’s phenomenal legacy of transit advocacy.

-• Pursue every mechanism to bring business investment back to struggling central city commercial corridors and neighborhoods.
+• Pursue every mechanism to protect businesses in and restore investment to struggling central city commercial corridors.

 • Give cities better tools to address public safety and quality-of-life concerns, while ensuring that law enforcement is effective and accountable.